SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 - Give your project a name.
 Note that you can also scaffold a new MuleSoft project from a template using [RAML](https://www.mulesoft.com/resources/api/design-apis-easily-with-RAML)
 ![Anypoint-Studio](img/new_project.png "Anypoint-Studio")

-- As per the Solace connector documentation on [solace-iot-team/solace-mule-connector](https://github.com/solace-iot-team/solace-mule-connector) github repo, edit the pom.xml file to add a new dependency adn repository
+- As per the Solace connector documentation on [solace-iot-team/solace-mule-connector](https://github.com/solace-iot-team/solace-mule-connector) github repo, edit the pom.xml file to add a new dependency and repository

 ```
 <dependency>